We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Traditional herbal medicine has long associated lavender with sleep, relaxation, and pain relief.
 However, research into its effectiveness as a treatment for anxiety is still ongoing.

 A 2018 study on mice showed that linalool, one of the compounds in lavender, had similar effects on the brain as common anxiety medications, such as selective serotonin reuptake inhibitors (SSRIs) and benzodiazepines.

 This could explain how lavender might reduce anxiety in humans.
-However, according to the National Centre for Complementary and Integrative Health (NCCIH), there are not enough high-quality human studies on lavender to confirm its effectiveness.
+However, according to the

 Overall, scientists need to carry out more studies to determine if using lavender essential oil could be a safe, effective treatment for anxiety.